mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

     yield n
 ```

-In this case, tje returned value of the function becomes a generator like the following.
+In this case, the returned value of the function becomes a generator like the following.

 ```python